ssh352/BDiF_yixiang_wang/readme.txt

 The scrub program uses glog (google log) library to generate the log file. glog need to be installed with glog_install included in this repository

+(note that a glog directory already existed in the repository, however you need to delete it and re-installed with glog_install after you clone the repository)

 If you have installed the glog library in the same folder with scrub.cpp: you can: